lFreecss/Art-Bible/docs/README.md

 * Serve as a guide for the **new members**.
 This would help:
      * Doubts are answered faster because we establish a series of guidelines.
      * Adapt faster to work.
-* Help the team get an idea of the game that is going to be done.
+* It is useful to offer content later to our **target audience**:
-* Doubts are answered faster because we establish a series of guidelines.
+     * Much of the material that comes out from the art bible later comes out in form of additional content.
-* Help new members adapt faster to work.
+* Help the **marketing and communication sectors** understand the game that is being done.
-* Help the marketing and communication sectors understand the game that is being done.
+* Useful to catch **sponsors**.

 ![Tips](Images/tips.png)
 ![Tips2](Images/tips2.png)